CodePath-Team-5/SCHOOL-Q-A/README.md

 * [X] User can login
 * [X] User can register account
 * [X] User can search question
-* [ ] User can post new question
+* [X] User can post new question
-* [ ] User can answer question
+* [X] User can comment to a question
 * [X] User can have their own profile: User can see their own posts

 **Optional Nice-to-have Stories**
-* [X] User must register account with their school email (csueb email)
+* [X] Login: User must register account with their school email (csueb email)
-* [ ] User can view how many answers did a user answered - Checking creditability of other users...
+* [X] Profile: User can view their personal info on Profile
-* [ ] User register account with their school email - Identify users
+* [X] Profile: User can modify their profile.
+User can change: user image, username, password, user's info
-* [ ]User can modify their profile
+* [X] Profile: User can view list of their posts and comments in Profile
-* [ ]User can visit other user's profile
+* [X] Profile: User can delete their posts.
+User can undo the task if they change their mind
-* [ ]User can upvote a post
+* [X] Profile: User can delete their comments.
+User can undo the task if they change their mind
-* [ ]User delete/ Mark 'completed' post
+* [X] Post: User can view other user's profile by clicking on user's image under comment section
-* [ ]When user post a question, check if question is already in the database and suggest to direct user to the current post instead
+* [X] Post: User can upvote a post
-* [ ]Camera/Photo Library feature - add photo along with question
+* [X] Post: Capture Photo feature.
+User can send comment with attached image
-* [ ]Administrator Account - monitor posts (delete/add),
+* [X] Compose: Capture Photo feature.
+User can upload a post question with attached image.

 ### 2. Screen Archetypes